 Breezy LOVED horses and wanted to have pastures full of broodmares, but his wife disapproved.
-Although he raised a couple, his main involvement was training.
-He was well known around th area for being able to "put a rein on em" and aways had 2 or 3 saddled and tied in the lot - taking any free moment to ride and using them to check and work the cattle.
+Although he raised a few, his main involvement was training.
+He was well known around th area for being able to "put a rein on em" and aways had 2 or 3 saddled and tied in the lot - using them to check and work the cattle and taking advantage of any free moment to ride and train.
 Jim prefered motorized things to horses.
-You didn't have to catch, saddle, feed or clean up after a motor cycl or 3 wheeler and even resented "Sugarfoot" - his pony who seemed to always know where his feet were and frequently stepped on them...even stepped on his hand after he involuntarily dismounted one time
+You don't have to catch, saddle, feed or clean up after a motor cycle or 3 wheeler.
+"Sugarfoot" - his pony seemed to always know where Jim's feet were and frequently stepped on them... and even stepped on his hand after forcing an involuntarily dismount!

 Lisa was born horse crazy.
-When she was 10, her soon to be stepfather, James "Rook" Rookstool, bought her a horse of her own - a gray grade mare out of a feed lot.
+When she was 10, her soon to be stepfather, James "Rook" Rookstool, bought her a horse of her own - a grade gray mare out of a feed lot.
 He liked horses too and there were MANY to follow.
 In 1970 when Lisa was 12, he bought a 2-year-old green broke AQHA buckskin gelding - Pistols Bigun aka "Whistle".
 Lisa and Whistle learned a lot from each other and developed a very strong bond.
-MANY AQHA mares followed In 1982 Jim Rookstool bought a mare, Bunkhouse Lupe from Steve Lyons bred to Wayne Engledow's stallion Master Impressive.
-She had a filly at side - Impressive Lupe
+MANY AQHA mares followed.
+Lisa purchased her first AQHA mare, a running bred filly named Seeulater in 1977 and bred her to a cutting horse and produced her first AQHA foal in 1978.
+In 1982 Jim Rookstool bought a mare, Bunkhouse Lupe, from Steve Lyons bred to Wayne Engledow's stallion Master Impressive with a filly by him at side - Impressive Lupe

 After Lisa got out of college she did a lot of moving around.
 Not always able to take her horses with her, but always kept a couple of mares at home in Springfield when she couldn't have them where she was living.

-When Lisa moved to Mound City in 1987 she had one horse living with her and one living in Springfield - Seeulater - a little running bred mare.
-When Lisa married Jim, Rook gave her two mares - Impressive Lupe and Lupes Super Gal.
-Breezy was particularly fond of Lupes Super Gal - the first foal out of Impressive Lupe by the stallion Mr. Super Smooth.
+When Lisa moved to Mound City in 1987 she had one horse living with her as well as Seeulater and one of her fillies at home in Springfield.
+After Lisa married Jim, Rook gave her two mares - Impressive Lupe and her daughter Lupes Super Gal.
+Breezy was particularly fond of Lupes Super Gal by Mr. Super Smooth.
 Breezy and Lisa became "partners in crime" and although her mother-in-law disapproved, Breezy finally had his wish of having a pasture full of boodmares.

-A few years later Lisa found out that one of Jim's best friends, Del Clement, was the owner of a grulla stallion - Pretty Buck Zeb aka "Ole Zeb" She was unaware that Zeb was a full brother to Stopper Blue - a Grulla stallion she had admired in SW Missouri.
-Steve Wilson who owned Stopper Blue had gone to Veterinary school with Del's brother Jesse.
-Del's dad, Jack Clement established the Flying U Ranch at Skidmore, Missouri.
-They kept a remuda of "Cowboy type" horses.
-Although Ole Zeb was "un-shown" Jack always claimed Zeb was the better of the two.
-Jack didn't put much stock in "show horses".
-Zeb was the primary stallion for Lisa's breeding program until he died.
+A few years later Lisa found out that one of Jim's best friends, Del Clement, was the owner of the grulla stallion - Pretty Buck Zeb aka "Ole Zeb" She was unaware that Zeb was a full brother to Stopper Blue - a grulla stallion she had admired in SW Missouri at the Crossroads Stock Horse Association owned by Steve Wilson.
+Steve was a classmate of Del's brother Jesse.
+They had gone to veterinary school together and Steve was impressed by the Clement's Pretty Buck bloodlines.
+Del's dad, Jack, established the Flying U Ranch at Skidmore, Missouri and they kept a remuda of goodlooking hard working "cowboy type" horses.
+Although Ole Zeb was "un-shown" Jack always claimed Zeb was the best colt he'd ever raised - better than either Stopper Blue or their full brother Squaw Creek Squirt.
+Jack didn't hold much stock in show horses, but he liked FAST horses.
+Ole Zeb worked every day - either working cattle on the ranch or at the sale barn where Del was an auctioneer.
+He was often seen at rodeos and local ropings.
+They even held 1/4 mile races (discretely) on the Sqaw Creek Flat - a flat stretch of dirt road East of Skidmore.
+AND if that wasn't enough, he pulled a buggy for parades and weddings!
+Ole Zeb was the primary stallion for Lisa's breeding program until he died.
 Coincidentally, Steve Wilson also stood Mr Super Smooth!

 1997 - Steve Lyons on Dun By Zeb.
 A 1995 grulla colt by Pretty Buck Zeb and out of Impressive Lupe.